gregorylmartin/Meraki-Digital-Standards/php/readme.md

 }
 ```

-When doing logical comparisons, always put the variable on the right side, constants or literals on the left.
+When doing logical comparisons (for equal and not equal), always put the variable on the right side, constants or literals on the left.

 <b>Here's Why:</b> In the above example, if you omit an equals sign (admit it, it happens even to the most seasoned of us), you'll get a parse error, because you can't assign to a constant like true.
 If the statement were the other way around...
 ```php